Taharqua/UK_Data_Jobs/README.md

 <img width="870" alt="Screenshot 2023-10-20 at 20 53 55" src="https://github.com/Taharqua/UK_Data_Jobs/assets/56850203/fe3f213a-9134-4051-9ede-5795e9409fa3">

+Hypothesis Testing

+The null hypothesis of the test is that the time series can be represented by a unit root, that it is not stationary (has some time-dependent structure).
+The alternate hypothesis (rejecting the null hypothesis) is that the time series is stationary.

+Null Hypothesis (H0): If failed to be rejected, it suggests the time series has a unit root, meaning it is non-stationary.
+It has some time dependent structure.
+Alternate Hypothesis (H1): The null hypothesis is rejected; it suggests the time series does not have a unit root, meaning it is stationary.
+It does not have time-dependent structure.
+We interpret this result using the p-value from the test.
+A p-value below a threshold (such as 5% or 1%) suggests we reject the null hypothesis (stationary), otherwise a p-value above the threshold suggests we fail to reject the null hypothesis (non-stationary).

+p-value > 0.05: Fail to reject the null hypothesis (H0), the data has a unit root and is non-stationary.

+p-value <= 0.05: Reject the null hypothesis (H0), the data does not have a unit root and is stationary.

 To gain a full understanding, please read the entirity of my project